zmanian/gaia/README.md

 ```

 Then get a hold of us through [Riot](https://riot.im/app/#/room/#cosmos:matrix.org)
-with your key address and we'll send you some `fermion` testnet tokens :)
+with your key address and we'll send you some `fermion` testnet tokens :).
+Fermions are the native staking token on Atlas - see below for how to check your balance.

+Now, to sync with the testnet, we need the genesis file and seeds.
-Fetch and navigate to the repository of testnet data
+The easiest way to get them is to Fetch and navigate to the tendermint testnet repo:
 ```
 git clone https://github.com/tendermint/testnets $HOME/testnets
 GAIANET=$HOME/testnets/atlas/gaia
 cd $GAIANET
 ```

-Now we can start a new node in the background, note that it may take a decent
+Now we can start a new node in the background - but note that it may take a decent
 chunk of time to sync with the existing testnet... go brew a pot of coffee!

 ```
 gaia start --home=$GAIANET  &> atlas.log &
 ```

+Of course, you can follow the logs to see progress with `tail -f atlas.log`.
+Once blocks slow down to about one block per second, you're all caught up.

-The above command will automaticaly generate a validator private key found in
+The `gaia start` command will automaticaly generate a validator private key found in
 `$GAIANET/priv_validator.json`.
 Let's get the pubkey data for our validator
 node.
 The pubkey is located under `"pub_key"{"data":` within the json file